anquanscan/sec-tools/README.md

 [Scanners-Box](https://github.com/We5ter/Scanners-Box): A powerful and open-source toolkit for hackers and security automation - 安全行业从业者自研开源扫描器合辑
 [awesome-shodan-queries](https://github.com/jakejarvis/awesome-shodan-queries): 🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻
 [tenda-reverse](https://github.com/latonita/tenda-reverse): Reverse engineering, getting root access to Tenda MW6 wifi mesh router
 [one_gadget](https://github.com/david942j/one_gadget): The best tool for finding one gadget RCE in libc.so.6
+[Coloraimbot-CSharp](https://github.com/Baseult/Coloraimbot-CSharp): A simple Coloraimbot for any Game coded in C# - with additional features